IPhone: Production

-Up to the iPhone 4, all iPhones and other iOS devices were manufactured by Foxconn, based in Taiwan.
-In 2011, new CEO Tim Cook changed Apple's manufacturing strategy to diversify its suppliers.
-The iPhone 4S in 2012 was the first model to be manufactured simultaneously by two stand-alone companies: Foxconn and Pegatron, the latter also based in Taiwan.
-Although Foxconn still produces more iPhones, Pegatron's orders have been slowly increased: the company made part of the iPhone 5C line in 2013, and 30% of iPhone 6 devices in 2014.
+Up to the iPhone 4, all iPhones and other devices, such as iPod Touch models and iPads, were manufactured by Foxconn, based in Taiwan.
+In 2011, new CEO Tim Cook changed Apple's manufacturing strategy to diversify its supply base.
+The iPhone 4s in 2012 was the first model to be manufactured simultaneously by two stand-alone companies: Foxconn and Pegatron, the latter also based in Taiwan.
+Although Foxconn still produces more iPhones, Pegatron's orders have been slowly increased: the company made part of the iPhone 5c line in 2013, and 30% of iPhone 6 devices in 2014.
 The 6 Plus model was produced solely by Foxconn.
 In 2019, Apple investigated reports that some Foxconn managers had used rejected parts to build iPhones.
 In India, Apple pays Wistron, a Taiwan-based manufacturer with a plant near Bangalore, to assemble iPhones to sell in the region.

-In 2022, Apple announced that a portion of iPhone 14 would be manufactured in Tamil Nadu, India, as a response to China's "zero-COVID" policy that has negatively affected global supply chains for many industries.
+In 2022, Apple announced that a portion of the iPhone 14 would be manufactured in Tamil Nadu, India, as a response to China's "zero-COVID" policy that has negatively affected global supply chains for many industries.
 Apple has stated that they plan to shift 25% of iPhone production to India by 2025.